-The Lord Jesus can give you back the wasted years, heal the pieces of your broken heart, and write straight with the crooked lines and mistakes of your life.
+The Lord Jesus can give you back the wasted years, heal the pieces of your broken heart, and make straight the crooked lines and mistakes of your life.
 God makes all things new, and nothing puts a bigger smile on His face.

-Perhaps you already know and fully believe God’s love for you and have even experienced His deep mercy in your life. that is great!
+Perhaps you already know and fully believe in God’s love for you, and have even experienced His deep mercy in your life.
+That is great!